aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 2. To invalidate the cache for the function, first attach a specific reference name to that function by invoking `cacheTag(some_tag)` within the function body, and then call `revalidateTag(some_tag)` to invalidate the cache of the function referenced by that tag.

 You have two methods for invalidation:
 - `revalidateTag(tag, cachelife)`: performs stale while revalidate with some cache life
+	- **use case**: for content where slight delays are acceptable, like blogs or product catalogs.
 - `updateTag(tag)`: invalidates the cache and immediately serves fresh data
+	- **use case**: for immediate consistency, like user-created content where the user needs to immediately see the data they created.

 A basic technique is to cache data fetching functions and to reset the cache when a new resource is created or updated: